Vasav-Y/reddit_gallery/myapproach.md

 * how to import and export libraries and script in javascript

-* using the render function : ReactDOM.render() function,he purpose of the function is to display the specified HTML code inside the specified HTML element
+* using the render function : ReactDOM.render() function, the purpose of the function is to display the specified HTML code inside the specified HTML element

 * JavaScript functions : a block of code designed to perform a particular task